elizabethvenner/CV/README.md

 At Makers Academy, my colleagues commented on my willingness to respectfully challenge different approaches while clearly communicating my ideas and being courageous about sharing my own code for review.

 #### Adaptable team player
-*"Thank you...it was seamless", senior partner at Knight Frank, on my filling in for an employee on a week-long assingment*
+*"Thank you...it was seamless", senior partner at Knight Frank, on my filling in for an employee on a week-long assignment*

 At Makers, I am a motivating force in projects, ensuring that every team member is listened to.
 I pair with a different person every day and am quick to tune into another individual's style of working and thought processes.